profbanks/philotimo-consultancy-website/ADMIN_SETUP.md

 - `MAIL_FROM`: verified sender, for example `Philotimo Educational Consultancy Services <info@yourdomain.com>`

 If `RESEND_API_KEY` is not set, the backend saves the notice in the portal record and reports that email delivery is not configured yet.

+Subscription proofs of payment are stored in Netlify Blobs with the portal records.
+When the admin verifies a subscription payment, the backend generates a receipt number and sends or saves a receipt email notice for the subscriber.